ejhammond/react-responsive-system/README.md

 ### 4. Profit?

-Once you've completed those 3 steps, you can start adding Responsive Props to your component.
+Once you've completed those 3 steps, you can start adding Responsive System props to your component.
 Each key from your `breakpoints` will be a valid prop!

 ```js
 <Button